piotrmurach/pastel/README.md

 pastel.decorate('Unicorn', :green, :on_blue, :bold)
 ```

-This method will be useful in situations where colors are provided as a list of parameters have been generated dynamically.
+This method will be useful in situations where colors are provided as a list of parameters that have been generated dynamically.

 ### 2.3 Detach